-Orange Is The New Black actor Brad William Henke dies at 56 - ExBulletin
+Orange Is the New Black actor Brad William Henke dies at 56 - ExBulletin

 Entertainment

-Brad is most famous for playing one of the prison guards in ‘OITNB’ – and he’s in the scene where one of the show’s main characters, Poussey Washington, is killed – one of the biggest scenes ever. of the whole series.

-He also had roles in TV shows like “Justified” and “Lost”… appearing in movies such as “Pacific Rim” and “World Trade Center.”
+A very talented actor, he loved being part of this community…and we loved him back.
+Our thoughts are with his wife and family.

-Brad started playing after retiring from the NFL in 1994, hanging up his cleats due to ankle injuries.
-He played his college ball at the University of Arizona before being drafted in 1989 by the New York Giants.
+The former football player entered the Hollywood scene after retiring from the NFL in 1994 due to a series of injuries.

+The defensive lineman played varsity at the University of Arizona before being drafted in 1989 by the New York Giants.

-A defensive lineman, Brad also played for the Denver Broncos and entered the field in Super Bowl XXIV against the San Francisco 49ers.
+He notably played for the Denver Broncos in the Super Bowl XXIV game against the San Francisco 49ers.

-Brad first got into Hollywood acting in commercials, then he started landing TV spots on shows like ‘ER’, ‘Arli$$’, ‘Nash Bridges’, ‘Silk Stalkings’ and ‘Chicago Hope. “.

-With over 100 acting credits to his credit, Brad has also appeared in ‘CSI’, ‘Judging Amy’, ‘Crossing Jordan’ and ‘Dexter’…among many others.

 |